material-motion/material-motion/specifications/directors.md

 **Logic**.
 Directors often involve a combination of conditional logic and Intentions.

 TODO: Create a flow chart showing the states a Director goes through.
-E.g. setUp, update, tearDown at a minimum.
+E.g. setUp, tearDown at a minimum.

+TODO: Describe entity that manages creation of Director.
+This entity is responsible for creating a Director when appropriate, calling the setUp and tearDown methods, and owning the Runtime instance.

 ## Set up phase